erfanzar/ejkernel/docs/contributing.rst

-Contributing to EjGPU
+Contributing to ejkernel
 ==========
-Thank you for considering contributing to EjGPU!
+Thank you for considering contributing to ejkernel!
 We welcome your input.
 To ensure a smooth collaboration, please review and adhere to the following guidelines.

 How to Contribute
 ------
-To contribute to EjGPU, follow these steps:
+To contribute to ejkernel, follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with clear and descriptive messages.
 4. Push your changes to your branch in your forked repository.
-5. Submit a pull request to the main EjGPU repository, detailing the changes you've made and the problem it solves.
+5. Submit a pull request to the main ejkernel repository, detailing the changes you've made and the problem it solves.

 Code of Conduct
 ------
-Please adhere to the `Apache Code of Conduct <https://www.apache.org/foundation/policies/conduct.html>`_ in all interactions related to EjGPU.
+Please adhere to the `Apache Code of Conduct <https://www.apache.org/foundation/policies/conduct.html>`_ in all interactions related to ejkernel.

 Reporting Bugs
 ------
-If you encounter a bug, please open an issue on the EjGPU repository, providing a clear and detailed description of the issue, including steps to reproduce it.
+If you encounter a bug, please open an issue on the ejkernel repository, providing a clear and detailed description of the issue, including steps to reproduce it.

 Suggesting Enhancements
 ------
-If you have ideas for enhancements, feel free to open an issue on the EjGPU repository.
+If you have ideas for enhancements, feel free to open an issue on the ejkernel repository.
 Provide a clear and detailed description of your proposed enhancement.

 Development Setup
 ------
-To set up EjGPU for development, follow the instructions in the README.md file.
+To set up ejkernel for development, follow the instructions in the README.md file.

 Pull Request Guidelines
 ------